top of page

 Membership

 Current members of the club are the local, year-round residents.
-Lakeside Curling Club welcomes members from surrounding communities such as Wabamun, Darwell, Duffied, Evansburg, Sangudo etc where there are no curling rinks remaining in operation.
+Lakeside Curling Club welcomes members from surrounding communities such as Wabamun, Darwell, Duffied, Evansburg, Sangudo, Tomahawk etc where there are no curling rinks remaining in operation.

 Member’s age ranges from junior through senior with approximately 24 teams enrolled for evening curling.
 Stick curling is encouraged for individuals with mobility issues and a large proportion of the members are seniors.